Swiss-Armed-Forces/openburst/docs/source/POSTGRESQL_README.md

 ```
 psql red -f write_table_entries.sql
 ```

+### pgadmin to view the DB
+* Install pgadmin4 (if pgadmin4 does not work with python3.10 and your Linux distribution and version, try with a lower Python version e.g. python3.8); see e.g. [pgadmin4 on Ubuntu](https://tecadmin.net/how-to-install-pgadmin4-on-ubuntu-20-04/)

-* open pgadmin4 and then add server above with the username and password; leave host field and password fields empty, but use the username as your linux user name
+* in order to view the DB open pgadmin4 and then add server above with the username and password; Hostname should be "localhost", port "5432" and maintenance database "postgres".

+* then you click through the pgadmin GUI to connect to the DB created above and view or query the tables.